 To see the original light table post, click here!

-To see how I made the colorful discs on top of the light table click here!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+To see how I made the colorful discs on top of the light table click here!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!